LeandroTeodoroRJ/CortexSTM32/README.md

 usart2_driver  ::  USART2 driver files and test program.\
 adc_single_conversion  ::  Example how it use ADC1 as single conversion mode.\
 adc_continuos_conversion  ::  ADC1 configured as continuos conversion.\
-adc_usrt_refac  ::  Program to refactory and test ADC and USART drivers.
+adc_usrt_refac  ::  Program to refactory and test ADC and USART drivers.\
+systick_delay  ::  It use the Cortex M4 systick module to create delay time.